em1e/em1e/README.md

 [![Main banner](https://github.com/em1e/em1e/blob/main/banners/Banner%20main%202.gif)](https://waneella.tumblr.com/)
 ***
 ## 📑 Hey, I'm Emi
-A developer from Helsinki, Finland.
-I do this and that related to business, code and 3D; be it managing cloud servers, building websites, seo, or games and 3D models.
+a developer who does this and that related to business, code and 3D; be it managing cloud servers, building websites, seo, or games and 3D models.
 I'm also familiar with mobile app developing as well as web designing on a ux/ui level.
 I love to pick up skills and am constantly learning new things.
 Right now I'm expanding my skills and learning more about cyber security, machine learning & ai on <a href="https://zerotomastery.io/courses/" target=”blank”>ZeroToMastery</a> and from <a href="https://github.com/karpathy" target=”blank”>Andrej Karpathy</a>.

   <!--- Automatic orange text loop thingy --->
  <div id="orange text" align="center">